The program currently includes two funded research projects:

 “Beyond Dodos and Dinosaurs” is designed as a two-part study.
 One part is an exploration of museums as site of narratives about extinction; the other is an exploration of extinction recovery narratives in those same settings.
 Both parts investigate the narrative forms used in these public displays.
 The second part includes a public intervention through the development of a special exhibit at Elvarheim Museum that commemorates the near loss and conservation recovery of European beavers.

 Extinction as Cultural Heritage?
-Exhibiting Human-Nature Entanglements with Extinct and Threatened Species, is funded through the Joint Programming Initiative for Cultural Heritage, an EU-funded initiative, from October 2018 to September 2021 for 454.187€.
-Funding for this project under the “Heritage in Changing Environments” call is made possible through the cooperation of the Norwegian Research Council, Polish Ministry of Culture and National Heritage, and UK Arts & Humanities Research Council.
+Exhibiting Human-Nature Entanglements with Extinct and Threatened Species, is funded through the Joint Programming Initiative for Cultural Heritage, an EU-funded initiative, from October 2018 to September 2022 (this was extended from the original end date of 2021) for 454.187€.
+Funding for this project under the “Heritage in Changing Environments” call is made possible through the cooperation of the Research Council, of Norway Polish Ministry of Culture and National Heritage, and UK Arts & Humanities Research Council.

 In this project, we will explore how cultural heritage institutions can engage with species extinction, as well as recovery of species threatened by extinction.
 We will investigate how the human-nature entanglements of contemporary extinction can be placed into cultural contexts within museum and art gallery exhibitions.
 The objectives of “Extinction as Cultural Heritage?” are to develop best practices for how the cultural significance of extinction events, whether they happened or were averted, can be displayed in museums and galleries; and to implement those best practices in three project exhibit spaces as a testing ground for the research.